VGC 2023 – Unveiling the dynamic Earth with geomatics

-The VGC 2021 opens up a new application field: the Astronomy.
-Indeed, recent spatial data acquisition allows astronomers to reconstruct high-resolution topographies of celestial bodies, on which new geological and geomorphological interpretations are made possible.
-Terrestrial geoscientists and Astronomers then share key issues in the use of remote sensing approaches for studying outcrops at different scales and their evolution through time.
-For these two scientific fields, acquiring and working with 2D or 3D (even 4D) data has never been so accessible.
+The VGC 2023 opens up new application fields.
+Geoscientists share key issues in the use of remote sensing approaches for studying the enviroment at different scales and its evolution through time.
+For these scientific fields, acquiring and working with 2D or 3D (even 4D) data has never been so accessible.

 The VGC series aims to bring together several scientific disciplines sharing the developments of advanced techniques for working with lidar or photogrammetric data.
 Mapping structures or phenomena from numerical high-resolution topographic data cuts across various scientific domains (e.g., geomatics, computer science, visualization, geostatistics and geomodelling) and various sub-disciplines of Earth and Space Science.

 Advanced visualization techniques (e.g., Virtual, Augmented or Mixed Reality) or other sensorial techniques (e.g., sonification) also offer new possibilities for teaching our discipline to students, for communicating or for increasing awareness among the general public of scientific issues.

 Thus, whatever your application field or your sector (academic, public or private), we encourage you to submit to VGC 2023 so that exchanges and cooperation across the boundaries of disciplines are promoted and lead to novel integrated scientific approaches for acquiring, analyzing and interpreting topographic data as well as for modelling the targeted structures and phenomena from these data sources.

 The non-exhaustive list of VGC 2023 scientific themes is divided as follows: